-- 24.1 Our pupils increasingly use electronic equipment daily to access the internet and share content and images via social media sites such as Facebook, Twitter, Instagram, Snapchat, and many others constantly emerging. - 24.2 Unfortunately, some adults and other children use these technologies to harm children.
+- 24.1 Our pupils increasingly use electronic equipment daily to access the internet and share content and images via social media sites which are constantly emerging. - 24.2 Unfortunately, some adults and other children use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in sexual behaviour such as webcam photography or face-to-face meetings.
 Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders. - 24.3 Mayfield School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart at the beginning of this document.) - 24.4 Mayfield School will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff. - 24.5 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety coordinator's are Dawn Harris & Helen Bailey.
+The school online safety coordinator is Helen Bailey.